According to the National Emergency Number Association, there is an estimated 240 million calls made to 911 every year.

 These positions are often computer based, so having knowledge of the computer applications, government regulations, state laws, and more will all be part of your training.

 If you want to gain an edge against other applicants, you can also opt for online training via the Emergency Communications Accreditation Council (ECAC).
 Approved trainers have designed the Federal Communications Commission (FCC) program to cover every necessary skill and topic.

 911 operator testing is a very competitive process involving several screening tests that are designed to measure your capabilities.

 These are some of the most popular testing components used by 911 communication centers:

 - Typing tests.
-Typing speed is an important criterion in hiring because all 911 dispatchers are required to type their notes while talking with callers.
+Typing speed is an important criteria in hiring because all 911 dispatchers are required to type their notes while talking with callers.
 Many recruiters also use online typing tests to check your speed before interviewing you or inviting you for a formal typing test at the dispatch center.

 - Oral exams.
 An oral exam will consist of several different case studies and scenarios that you will need to solve.
 They will test your common sense, ability to use the information provided, critical thinking skills, and problem-solving abilities.

 - Simulation tests.
 A simulation test will usually consist of an audio recording that you will need to listen to and comprehend, then act accordingly by transferring or dispatching the right call.